john-kheir/ovcdoc_public/Sysadmin/connect.md

 service.name                   = 'node.ssh'root@anotherubuntuserver:/opt/code/git/openvcloudEnvironments/poc/services/jumpscale__node.ssh__ovc_master#
 ```

-The ip address next to `instance.ip` is the one you need, in the above example 172.17.0.4.
+The ip address next to `instance.ip` is the one you need, in the above example that is 172.17.0.4.

 Connecting to ovc_master from ovc_git is simple then:
 ```
 ssh 172.17.0.4
 ```

 ### Accessing physical nodes from ovc_git

-Also the ip address of the physical nodes can be found on ovc_git in `/opt/code/git/openvcloudEnvironments/$name-of-your-env$/services/jumpscale__node.ssh__$name-of-physical-node$/service.hrd`.
+All ip addresses (instance.ip) of the physical nodes can be found on ovc_git in `/opt/code/git/openvcloudEnvironments/$name-of-your-env$/services/jumpscale__node.ssh__$name-of-physical-node$/service.hrd`.

 For instance for an physical node with the name `be-scale-1-01` in an environment with name `be-scale-1`:
 ```